 Check Your Pay Stub

 There are many reasons why you need your pay stubs.
 If you need them to show proof of earnings to apply for an apartment or mortgage, you should understand what the pay stub deduction codes mean.
+If you're still confused and wondering what is the difference between a salary vs hourly paystub, check out this guide.

 With direct deposit making life easier for you to get your earnings, you still have to be financially responsible and know what the deduction codes mean.
 Otherwise, you could be in for a lot of headaches down the road.